ndsev/zserio/doc/ZserioLanguageOverview.md

 ### Packed Arrays

 An array type can be packed indicated by a `packed` keyword.
-The only supported packing algorithm is delta compression which is applied for packed arrays of:
+The only supported packing algorithm is delta compression which is applied to the packable elements of packed arrays.
+Packable elements are:

 - all integer types (uint32, varuint, ...)
 - enumeration types
 - bitmask types
-- compound types which contain integer types, enumeration, bitmask types or inner packable arrays
+- compound types which contain at least one field of integer type, enumeration, bitmask types or inner packable arrays
 - all union types (even if do not contain any packable fields because selector is always packable integer type)

+In delta compression only the element differences are stored which leads to a reduced element bit size.

 **Example**
 ```